Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Baseline Method Summaries

 \subsection{SWAG-LoRA, MultiSWAG-LoRA, and IVON-LoRA}

-We implement SWAG-LoRA and MultiSWAG-LoRA by combining the SWA/SWAG and MultiSWAG procedures described above with LoRA \cite{Hu2022,Izmailov2018,Maddox2019,Onal2024}.
-The core SWAG and MultiSWAG constructions remain unchanged; the key difference is that the posterior approximation is placed only over the trainable LoRA adapters rather than over the full set of model weights.
-This restriction is what makes the Bayesian treatment computationally feasible for large pre-trained models.
+We implement SWAG-LoRA and MultiSWAG-LoRA by combining the SWAG and MultiSWAG procedures with LoRA \cite{Hu2022,Izmailov2018,Maddox2019,Onal2024}.
+The posterior approximation is placed only over the trainable LoRA adapters rather than over the full set of model weights.
+IVON-LoRA replaces the standard LoRA optimizer with the IVON variational-learning procedure on the LoRA parameters, while keeping the backbone fixed \citep{Shen2024,Cong2024}.

-Let $\boldsymbol{\phi}$ denote the vector of trainable LoRA parameters (i.e., the collection of all $(\mathbf{A},\mathbf{B})$ matrices included in our LoRA configuration).
-In SWAG-LoRA, we keep the pre-trained backbone weights fixed and apply SWA/SWAG to $\boldsymbol{\phi}$, constructing the same diagonal-plus-low-rank Gaussian approximation but over the LoRA parameter trajectory.
-At inference, we sample $\boldsymbol{\phi}$, insert the sampled LoRA parameters into the model (leaving the backbone unchanged), and average predictions across samples, using the same batch-norm refresh convention as SWAG when applicable.
-This avoids the substantially more expensive task of estimating a posterior over all network parameters.

-MultiSWAG-LoRA follows the same extension as MultiSWAG: we build multiple independent SWAG-LoRA components from separate runs (e.g., different random seeds/initializations) and average predictions across components and samples, yielding Bayesian marginalization across multiple basins while remaining in LoRA parameter space.
-In practice, this is often implemented as “$L$ SWAG solutions, $M$ samples per solution,” producing an ensemble of size $L\times M$, with the same batch-norm refresh convention as SWAG when applicable.

-We also implement IVON-LoRA by replacing the standard LoRA optimizer (e.g., AdamW) with the IVON variational-learning procedure on the LoRA parameters, while keeping the backbone fixed \citep{Shen2024,Cong2024}.
-Thus, the variational posterior is placed directly over $\boldsymbol{\phi}$ rather than fit post hoc after training, and the diagonal posterior variance is learned through IVON's scale/curvature vector during optimization.
-This makes IVON-LoRA a direct Bayesian optimizer over the LoRA adapters, with only minor extra cost from posterior sampling during training.
-At evaluation time, we either use the variational mean (IVON-LoRA@mean) or approximate the posterior predictive by averaging predictions over multiple samples $\boldsymbol{\phi}^{(m)} \sim q(\boldsymbol{\phi})$ (IVON-LoRA), analogously to the sampling-based predictions described for IVON.